Frequently Asked Questions

 How do I know if an intensive is the right fit for me? +

 That question is exactly what the free consultation call is for.
-It is a real clinical conversation, not a sales call, and the goal is to figure out together whether this format makes sense for where you are right now.
+It is a real conversation about fit and readiness, not a sales call, and the goal is to figure out together whether this format makes sense for where you are right now.
 If it does not, that will be said clearly and alternatives will be discussed.
 You are welcome to come with questions and take time to decide.

 Can I do an intensive if I am already working with a therapist? +